Repairing and Painting Masonry Surfaces

-As the new patch sets and cures keep it wet with the water spray several times a day for two or three days.
-If the patch is in the sun, hang a sheet of plastic over it to shade it.
+As the new patch sets and cures keep it wet with a mist of water several times a day for two or three days.
+If the patch is in the sun, hang thick plastic over it to keep it moist.
 This will prevent cracks from forming as it dries and help to normalize the pH in the stucco so it can be painted.
 Wait 30 days or more before painting to give the coating time to cure completely.

 Repairing Loose Bricks

 Replace bricks that have come loose on steps and other minor masonry structures with a pre-mixed mortar.
 If you don't have the original brick to replace, you should try to find one that closely matches or the difference may be distracting.
 If the structure you want to repair was build before the late 1800's, don't use modern mortar and bricks to repair it.
 Because modern masonry is much harder than the older version, the patch will crush the surrounding, older structure as it moves naturally over time.
 Also, don't make repairs to older structures if freezing temperatures are likely for several days to keep ice crystals from forming.

 Soak the replacement bricks in a bucket of water for a couple of hours before replacing them.
 This will encourage a strong, permanent bond with the new mortar.
 This is the most important thing you can do to make sure the replaced bricks stay put.
 If you're repairing an older structure, especially one with noticeably soft bricks, don't soak them as long or they may absorb excess water.